aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 ==== Programming Cognitive Robots <chapterFourCognitiveRobots>

 The 2019 e-book "Programming Cognitive Robots" @programmingCognitiveRobots by Levesque is structured as an introduction to the ERGO programming language, which is implemented and embedded in Scheme (a dialect of Lisp).
-The language ERGO (whose implementation is available on GitHub) is specialized for the task of programming "cognitive robots".
+The ERGO language (whose implementation is available on GitHub) is specialized for the task of programming "cognitive robots".

 A "cognitive" robot is a software or hardware agent that exploits its knowledge of the world to deliberate a course of action that furthers its goals.
 The author cites the work of computer scientist and logician Ray Reiter (1939-2002) as influential for the mathematical theory behind ERGO.

 The focus of programming a cognitive robot (which could just be a software agent, as we said) is not on the more classical low-level problem of controlling the robot's actuators: those capabilities are taken for granted (they can be seen as "primitive actions").
 The focus is on the high-level problem of ensuring that the robot can automatically plan a course of action (and readjust this plan, if the relevant conditions of the environment change) based on a desired state of the world (a goal) that is assigned to the robot.

-As we have already seen in the previous chapters, every programming paradigm sees the process of program-writing in a different light.
+As we have already seen in the previous chapters, every programming paradigm sees the process of program-writing under a different light.
 In procedural programming, for instance, the goal of the programmer is to list out a detailed "recipe" of the steps to take to solve a problem.
 In logic programming, the programmer's goal is to declare the facts and inference rules.

 Programming a cognitive robot amounts to specifying a Basic Action Theory (BAT) for a dynamic world.
 A BAT is a specification of all of the fluents (properties of the world that may be changed by an action), the state of the world (i.e. the values of all of the fluents), and the primitive actions that are available to the robot (which can have an effect on the fluents).